Claude Project Instructions Ignored: Why & How to Fix

-You spell it out in your Claude Project’s Custom Instructions: “no emoji in responses,” “TypeScript only, never JavaScript,” “answer in English, never Chinese.”
-Two turns in, emoji are everywhere, code samples are JS, and one response is in Chinese.
-This isn’t Claude actively ignoring you — Project Instructions are soft constraints to the model, not hard rules.
+You spell it out in your Claude Project’s instructions: “no emoji in responses,” “TypeScript only, never JavaScript,” “answer in English, never Chinese.”
+Two turns in, emoji are everywhere, code samples are JS, and one reply switched to Chinese.
+This is not Claude actively ignoring you.
+Project instructions are soft constraints to the model, not hard rules, and the way you phrase them decides whether they survive a real conversation.

-Key mental model: Project Instructions get prepended to the system prompt on every chat.
-The model “considers” them, but when the current prompt implicitly or explicitly conflicts, or the rule is too vague, it follows the most recent, most specific signal.
-That’s instruction drift.
+Mental model: your project instructions get prepended to the system prompt on every chat in that project.
+The model weighs them, but when the current prompt implicitly or explicitly conflicts, or the rule is too vague to verify, it follows the most recent, most specific signal.
+That is instruction drift.

 Common causes